 top of page

-Richard Peat was one of six composers to be awarded a scholarship by Sir Peter Maxwell Davies to study with him on the Advanced Composition course at the Dartington International Summer School in 2008; he was selected again in 2021 to study with Nico Muhly.
 His first publicly performed work, Tenebrae, was premièred by the Britten Sinfonia at the Sounds New festival in 1997 while he was still at school.
 Peat’s music has been performed all over the world and broadcast on BBC Radio 3.
-He has received awards from the John Armitage Memorial, Oxford festival of the Arts, the Isolda Composition Foundation, the Arts and Humanities Research Council, London New Wind Festival and Glasgow University.
+He has received awards from the John Armitage Memorial, Oxford Festival of the Arts, COMA, the Isolda Composition Foundation, the Arts and Humanities Research Council, London New Wind Festival and Glasgow University.
 In October 2022, the Choir of Selwyn College Cambridge and Ely Cathedral Girls’ Choir, conducted by Sarah MacDonald, released a full-length album of Peat’s choral music, Faces in the Mist.
+His choral music is published by Encore Publications

 Based on the novel by Susan Hill, his opera I’m the King of the Castle, written in collaboration with writer Timothy Knapman, was performed at the Holywell Music Room.
-Other works have been performed by leading artists such as the London Sinfonietta, the London Mozart Players, the Kreutzer Quartet, Onyx Brass, Icebreaker, the Moonlight Symphony Orchestra, New Century Players, Ixion, the Korros ensemble, the Marylebone Trio, the Aurora Ensemble, Martyn Brabbins, Nicholas Cleobury, Michael Bawtree, Stephen Layton, Sarah MacDonald, Andrew Morley, Patrick Bailey, Rebecca Afonwy-Jones, Julian Close, Samara Ginsberg, Jane Manning, Trinity Boys Choir, the choristers of Canterbury Cathedral and the choir of St Bride’s, Fleet Street.
+Other works have been performed by leading artists such as the London Sinfonietta, the London Mozart Players, the Kreutzer Quartet, Onyx Brass, Icebreaker, the Moonlight Symphony Orchestra, New Century Players, Ixion, the Korros ensemble, the Marylebone Trio, the Aurora Ensemble, Martyn Brabbins, Nicholas Cleobury, Michael Bawtree, Stephen Layton, Andrew Morley, Patrick Bailey, Rebecca Afonwy-Jones, Julian Close, Samara Ginsberg, Jane Manning, Trinity Boys’ Choir, the choristers of Canterbury Cathedral and the choir of St Bride’s, Fleet Street.

 bottom of page